- What is the procedure for the redevelopment of a housing society?

-The managing committee should convene a special meeting of the members to discuss the redevelopment project.
+As per the new rules of redevelopment of society the managing committee should convene a special meeting of the members to discuss the redevelopment project.
 The bye-laws state that 75% of the total number of members should be in agreement with the redevelopment project before it can be officially undertaken.
 (According to a redevelopment law amendment in Maharashtra, older and smaller buildings only need 51% of member approval).
 It is also recommended that a special redevelopment committee be set up to supervise the entire process.

 2. Get quotations from Architects/Project Management Consultants (PMC)